 NatMEG Processing Pipeline

-Comprehensive MEG/EEG preprocessing pipeline for NatMEG data including BIDS conversion, MaxFilter processing, HPI coregistration, and data synchronization utilities.
+Comprehensive MEG/EEG preprocessing pipeline for NatMEG data including copying of data, MaxFilter processing, HPI coregistration, BIDS conversion, and data synchronization utilities.

 Overview